-If The LORD wills, on July 29, 2022, Warsaw Baptist Church will reach the milestone of 179 years of serving God and the communities in and around Warsaw.
+By God's grace, on July 29, 2022, Warsaw Baptist Church reached the milestone of 179 years of serving God and the communities in and around Warsaw.

 According to the records from the church's first business meeting, the family of believers was originally called The United Baptist Church of Christ at Warsaw and throughout the 1800's, the church is referred to by that name as well as, The Baptist Church of Jesus Christ at Warsaw, Warsaw Baptist Church (which appears to have been used for the first time around 1890) and The United Baptist Church of Warsaw.